lsolbach/CljComponents/CljNetLibrary/README.md

 CljNetLibrary
 =============
-The CljFtpLibrary provides a clojure wrapper for Apache Commons Net.
+The CljNetLibrary provides a clojure wrapper for Apache Commons Net.
+As of version 0.2.0 it just provides a wrapper for the FtpClient.

 Author/Project Lead
 -------------------